 Blank Lands: Searching for Zhuang Xueben

-This vastly comprehensive ethnographic film ventures into the wilderness of Western China as depicted in the eternal photographs of Zhuang Xueben (庄学本; 1909–1984) - perhaps China's most important visual anthropologist of his age, who with his photographs and travel reports, had shifted public understanding of tribal societies once considered 'savage'.
+This comprehensive ethnographic film ventures into the vast of Western China as depicted in the eternal photographs of Zhuang Xueben (庄学本; 1909–1984) -- one of the most important Chinese visual anthropologists of his age -- whose photographs and travel reports have helped shift Chinese public understanding of tribal societies.

 87 minutes, in English and Mandarin with English subtitles.